 Tiger numbers have been increasing over recent years but as young tigers reach ~18 months old they are forced to move on from their original habitat.

-There are 2,603 – 3,346 tigers left in the wild in India, living in the forests in tropical and subtropical Asia, now only <6% of their historic range.
-They are classified as Endangered by the IUCN Red List and numbers, globally, are decreasing with an estimated decline of 42% since 2006 (Goodrich et al 2015).
+There are around 4,485 (3,726-5,578) tigers left in the wild, living in the forests in tropical and subtropical Asia, now only <6% of their historic range.
+They are classified as Endangered by the IUCN Red List and numbers, globally, are decreasing.

-India supports an overwhelming majority of this global population, harbouring ~3,000 Bengal tigers (Panthera tigris tigris), and numbers are increasing by more than 30% since 2014 as a result of concerted conservation effort by the Indian government and its partners over several decades.
+India supports an overwhelming majority of the global tiger population, harbouring ~3,682 Bengal tigers (Panthera tigris tigris), and numbers have increased by more than 65% since 2014 as a result of concerted conservation efforts by the Indian government and its partners over several decades.

-Central India supports c.650 of these tigers, with an estimated 376 inhabiting the Satpuda Landscape which comprises seven tiger reserves (Satpuda, Kanha, Melghat, Pench, Navegaon-Nagzira, Bor and Tadoba-Andhari) falling within the officially recognised Central India Tiger Conservation Landscape cluster, and associated corridors that stretch across two states: Madhya Pradesh and Maharashtra.
+Central India supports around 1,100 of these tigers, which comprises several tiger reserves (Satpuda, Kanha, Melghat, Pench, Navegaon-Nagzira, Bor, Tadoba-Andhari, Bandhavgarh and Panna) falling within the officially recognised Central India Tiger Conservation Landscape cluster, and associated corridors that stretch across two states: Madhya Pradesh and Maharashtra.
 The Satpuda landscape is the largest viable block of tiger habitat in India; therefore, offering the best hope for India’s remaining wild tigers.

 The tiger’s survival depends on the protection of large landscape complexes, of which there are six in India: